Images of life at the vegetable farm in Maldives 2002-04 including the construction & production process.

 Rasheed Araeen (b.
 1935 Pakistan) is a London based artist and founding editor of the art journal Third Text.

-The theme of 2011 in Aarhus Art building is based on his manifesto of Ecoaesthetics from 2009.
+The theme of 2011 in Aarhus Contemporary Art Center, Denmark, is based on his manifesto of Ecoaesthetics from 2009.

-Rasheed Araeen and Søren Dahlgaard discuss the agriculture project in relation to the manifest and art.
+Rasheed Araeen and Søren Dahlgaard discuss the farm project Søren Dahlgaard initiated in Maldives from 2002-04 in relation to the manifest and art.

 Documentation video of the farm.